sigilante/curriculum/hsl-2022.02/lesson1.md

 ##  The Phylum _Chordata_

 The backbone of any Hoon expression is a scaffolding of _runes_, which are essentially mathematical relationships between daughter components.
+If nouns are nouns, then runes are verbs:  they describe what nouns do.

 For instance, when we called a function earlier (or, in Hoon parlance, _slammed a gate_), we needed to provide the [`%-` cenhep](https://urbit.org/docs/hoon/reference/rune/cen#-cenhep) rune with two bits of information, a function name and the values to associate with it: